achyutganti/achyutganti.github.io/courses/courses.md

 Spring 2020

 - 15-410 Operating System Design and Implementation (yay)
-- 15-317 Constructive Logic (Logic and Lang Elective)
+- 17-200 Ethics and Policy Issues in Computing (Communications)